-Bakkara is a flat valley of 200 hectares (0.8 sq mi) on the southwest shore of Lake Toba.
+Bakkara Valley is a flat area of 200 hectares (0.8 sq mi) on the southwest shore of Lake Toba.
 Located 13 kilometers (8 mi) from Dolok Sanggul, Humbahas, it consists of several villages where most residents live as farmers and fishers.
 Two fast river streams, i.e., Aek Silang river and Aek Simangira river, split the hamlets and provide the water for the farming.
-Bakkara is about 1 hour from Silangit International Airport by car.
+Bakkara Valley is about 6 hours from Medan, but only 1 hour from the nearest airport (by car).
 To see it on the map, click here.

 The area is full of charm with famous natural attractions, culture, and history.
+For example, the valley was home to Bakkara, an ancient kingdom founded by Siraja Oloan.
 The valley features two rows of hills that end at the edge of the blue lake.
 The two natural fortresses had been keeping the lives of their people from foreign enemies for hundreds of years.
 Bakkara Valley is also home to other tourist attractions: